2 Getting Started with R and RStudio

 The instructions are largely the same for Mac.

-- Check the Latest release: section for the appropriate version and follow the directions for download.
-If you are unsure about this, please ask me.
+• Check the Latest release section for the appropriate version and follow the directions for download.
+If you are unsure, please ask me.

-- NB: Make sure that R is installed before trying to install R Studio.
+1. NB: Make sure that R is installed before trying to install RStudio.

 Once the file is downloaded, open it and allow it to make changes to your device.
-Then follow the instructions to download the program.
+Follow the instructions to install the program.
 I recommend using all the default options during installation.

 After downloading both R and RStudio, open RStudio on your computer.
 You do not have to open R separately, as RStudio will work with R if everything is set up correctly.